alexcameron8/SYSC4001/README.md

 ## Running batch files

-The batch files are individually linked to the two input files (input1.txt, input2.txt), running test1.txt will execute the program with **input1.txt**, and running **test2.txt** will execute the program with **input2.txt**.
+The batch files are individually linked to the two input files (input1.txt, input2.txt), running **test1.bat** will execute the program with **input1.txt**, and running **test2.bat** will execute the program with **input2.txt**.

 Once the files are executed, the output will be shown in the terminal, and can also be seen in the **output.txt** file found in the 'Assignment 1' directory.
+(Note: the output in **output.txt** will be overwritten any time a .bat or .exe is run)

 ## Running the program with custom input files